toor-de-force/ghidrall/README.md

 ## INSTALLING

 For a one stop shop, here is a new dockerhub image to pull:
-`docker pull blah && docker run -it blah`
+`docker pull toordeforce/ghidrall_2021:latest && docker run -it toordeforce/ghidrall_2021:latest`

 To build from the dockerfile run the following:
 1. `cd dockerbuild`